WilsonPercival/WilsonPercival/Binary data get url bug/binary_data_get_url_bug_eng.md

 ## Problem description

-Error in the console. и не загружается изображение в объект SVG, если после загрузки поставить действие Browser - Log.
+Error in the console.
+An image cannot be loaded into an SVG object, if you add the action Browser - Log on load.

 ## Attach a .c3p